 What is considered a bad credit score?

-What is considered a bad credit score?
-Why do you have bad credit, and what can you do to fix it?
 Let’s take a closer look at how credit scores work, what factors go into a bad credit score and how you can improve your credit score and access better financial opportunities.

 Learn more: How to check your credit score